degregar/rotating-tables/README.md

 ### Rotating a ring

-We rotate a ring by moving the first element to the end of the ring.
-For example, if we rotate the first ring of the 3x3 table, we get:
+We rotate a ring by moving all elements in a clockwise direction.

+For the 3x3 example, after rotation we get:
 ```
-3 1 2
+4 1 2
 7 5 3
 8 9 6
 ```